bygreencn/pavement-crack-detection/README.md

 1. Create a "crack" folder in hed/data folder.
 2. Download CRACK500 and extract it to crack folder.
-3. Put train.txt in crack folder, then run "python solve_fphb.py"
+3. Put train.txt in crack folder, then run "python solve_fphb.py" in hed/examples/hed folder.

 If you encounter any issue when using our code or model, feel free to contact me fyang@temple.edu.